 The UWM Libraries homepage is the starting point for researchers who wish to access the libraries' resources.
 From here you can utilize online databases, electronic journals, online forms and much more.

-To get help with your research, you can contact a librarian by calling the Ask a Librarian Desk at (414) 229-4659 or by coming into the library during regular hours.
+To get help with your research, you can contact a librarian by calling the Research Help desk at (414) 229-4659 or by coming into the library during regular hours.

-For help 24/7, you can email, IM or chat with a librarian or submit your question for an email response.
+For help 24/7, you can chat with a librarian or submit your question for an email response.

 For help researching a topic, contact the librarian who specializes in your subject area.